 Exmoor is an International Dark Sky Reserve (the first in Europe).
 On clear nights from Court Farm you can see thousands of stars with the naked eye compared with just a couple of hundred in built up areas because of light pollution.
 You can easily see planets, constellations and even the International Space Station when it passes overhead.

-If you are a beginner or somebody who would like to try the experience then we have astronomical binoculars we can lend, show you stargazing software on our phones/tablet and help you identify things that are in the sky during your visit e.g. planets, constellations etc. all through the summer, for a barbecue and sociable starry information evening at the Hub.
-You will leave well equipped to enjoy Exmoor’s starry skies during your stay.nstellations.
+If you are a beginner or somebody who would like to try the experience then we have astronomical binoculars we can lend together with red light torches, show you stargazing software on our phones/tablet and help you identify things that are in the sky during your visit e.g. planets, constellations etc. Every Thursday evening from March until October there is an event at the Exmoor Bridge Tearooms which is the Dark Sky Discovery Hub for the area.
+The evening includes a planetarium presentation with food and a sociable chat and a chance to try out a telescope and various apps.
+There is an optional walk out in the Dark Sky Reserve.
+You will leave well equipped to enjoy Exmoor’s starry skies during your stay.

 We look forward to sharing our amazing Dark Sky with you.
 You can find out more about stargazing on Exmoor from the ENPA Stargazing Page